mstksg/inCode/copy/entries/path-integral-intro.md

 As it turns out, looking at things this way opens up entire worlds of understanding.
 For example, just from this, we find that *total energy is conserved* over time for a closed system (trust me on this; the calculus is slightly tricky).
+We also have a formulation that works fine under Special Relativity in all frames of reference with almost no tweaks.
 And yes, if you actually try to find the path of lowest action, the path will somehow magically always follow the state-updating equations $F = m a$.
 It's just now we have a much more insighftul and meaningful way to look at the universe.

 Paths **always attempt to minimize their action**.